 We have two fantastic guests to talk about using visualization for the good.
 We actually decided to make it even bigger and provokingly titled it: can visualization save the world?

-We discuss about the challenges of working in this crazy world of big data opportunities and counterbalance this with risks and subtle potentially negative implications.
+We discuss the challenges of working in this world of big data opportunities and the risks and potentially negative implications of using big data.

 00:00:00 Intro, welcome to our guests Kim Rees (Periscopic) and Jake Porway (Datakind)

 00:01:39 Can data visualization save the world?

 00:05:38 Jake & Datakind

 00:15:17 How do you pick projects to work on?

 00:30:08 Awareness alone does not help – how you get people to action?

 00:32:57 On process

 00:45:19 Parallels between data visualization and “photo journalism”?